mattieweathersby/code-and-canvas/portfolio/README.md

 # Mattie Weathersby Portfolio

-Welcome to my portfolio repository.
-This project showcases my work as I transition into software engineering and UX/UI design.
-With experience in brand strategy, user research, and digital design, I focus on creating intuitive and visually engaging digital experiences that blend creativity with technical thinking.
+Welcome to my portfolio.
+This space shares my journey as I grow into software engineering and UX/UI design.
+I have a passion for creating clean, visually appealing user interfaces and bringing together design, technical thinking, and business strategy to build meaningful digital experiences.

 ## About Me
-I am a creative and detail-oriented professional skilled at turning customer insights into solutions that enhance usability and drive results.
-I combine empathy, research, and design principles to deliver meaningful user experiences across digital products.
+I’m a creative problem solver who enjoys turning ideas into visuals that feel good to use.
+My background in brand strategy and digital design taught me how to understand people, what they need, and how to communicate through design.
+Now, I’m applying those same skills to building better user experiences and learning the technical side of how products come to life.

 ## Experience
 **Brand Strategist | Self-Employed (May 2021 – Present)**
-- Built brand strategies for clients across industries, defining voice, positioning, and audience targeting
+- Helped clients shape their brand voice, story, and overall look
-- Applied color theory and UX/UI design principles across websites, logos, and marketing materials
+- Applied color and layout principles to create consistent digital visuals
-- Conducted user persona research to improve engagement and tailor products and services
+- Conducted simple user and audience research to better understand who we were designing for
-- Launched marketing campaigns that increased client engagement by up to 35 percent on social platforms
+- Created marketing content that helped clients connect with their audience more effectively

 ## Purpose of This Repo
-This repository will contain the code and structure for my personal portfolio website.
-It highlights my projects, technical skills, and professional background as I continue my journey in software engineering and UX/UI design.
+This repository will hold the code for my personal portfolio website.
+It will feature my projects and show how I blend design, technology, and business thinking to create thoughtful user experiences.

 ## Contact
 - Email: mweathersby252@gmail.com